 1. Employee productivity when the world is working from home

-CIOs have been tasked to enable a positive work from home environment.
+CIOs have been tasked to enable a positive work from home environment and to improve IT collaboration with other departments.
 "In fact, CEOs have made “improving the remote work experience” a new top priority for 37 percent of IT leaders, tied with leading digital transformation initiatives."

 Our new work dynamic means new needs and tools...and now.
 Paul Chapman, CIO of Box, offers one example of digital signatures.